COMBINE-lab/salmon/doc/source/salmon.rst

     For quasi-mapping-based Salmon, the story is somewhat different.
     Generally, performance continues to improve as more threads are made available.
-This is because the determiniation of the potential mapping locations of each read is, generally, the slowest step in quasi-mapping-based quantification.
+This is because the determination of the potential mapping locations of each read is, generally, the slowest step in quasi-mapping-based quantification.
 Since this process is
     trivially parallelizable (and well-parallelized within Salmon), more